jameschapman19/cca_zoo/docs/source/documentation/user_guide.rst

 Model Transforms
 -----------------

-One models are fit we can transform the data to latent projections for each view
+Once models are fit we can transform the data to latent projections for each view

 .. sourcecode:: python